Mineralstoffe im Selbstversorger-Garten – Wie du deinen Tieren mit natürlichen Quellen aus dem Garten Gutes tust

 Minerals in the self-sufficient garden – How to benefit your animals with natural sources from the garden

-I still remember the moment one summer when our tomcat suddenly started eating tufts of grass from the raised bed.
-At first, I thought it was just a typical cat thing – until I realized: This wasn't a game.
-It was self-medication.
+I still vividly remember the moment our cat suddenly started eating tufts of grass from the raised garden bed one summer.
+At first, I thought it was just typical cat behavior – until it dawned on me: this wasn't play.
+This was self-medication.
 He had deliberately chosen a corner where I had let some mineral-rich wild herbs grow.
-And suddenly it dawned on me: Animals often instinctively know what they need – and sometimes it's growing right under their noses.
+And suddenly it hit me: animals often instinctively know what they need – and sometimes it's growing right under their noses.

-In my self-sufficient garden, I no longer just think about tomatoes and zucchini.
-I also think about the chickens, the bees, and the hedgehogs sleeping in the compost.
-Because minerals like silicon, calcium, or magnesium—whether from plants, rock flour, or zeolite in a raised bed —have an impact far beyond the yield.
+In my self-sufficient garden, I no longer think only about tomatoes and zucchini.
+I also think about the chickens, the bees, and the hedgehogs that sleep in the compost.
+Because minerals like silicon, calcium, and magnesium—whether from plants, rock dust, or zeolite in raised beds —have effects far beyond the yield.
 They influence the balance in the soil, in the plants, and in the bodies of our animals.
 And that's precisely what this article is about.

 Why animal health begins in the garden

 When I started my self-sufficient garden, I initially only thought about harvesting.
-Healthy food for us, preferably organic, preferably regional.
-Only later – when our chickens regularly had bald patches in their feathers and a rabbit seemed constantly tired – did I begin to dig deeper.
-And by that, I mean literally: into the soil.
-Because what I didn't understand back then is now my foundation in the garden – healthy soil is the source of all vitality.
+Healthy food for us, preferably organic and locally grown.
+Only later – when our chickens regularly had bald patches in their feathers and a rabbit constantly seemed tired – did I begin to dig deeper.
+And by that, I mean literally: in the soil.
+Because what I didn't understand back then is now the foundation of my garden – healthy soil is the source of all vitality.
 For plants.
 For animals.
 For us.

 Animals don't just get their nutrients from the food we give them.
-They peck, scratch, nibble, and lick—and in doing so, absorb much more from the garden than you might think.
-If there's a lack of minerals in the soil, then they're also lacking in the plants.
-And thus also in the hay, herbs, and vegetables—exactly what your animals feed on.
-I've learned: If you want to promote animal health, you have to start with the soil.
+They peck, scratch, nibble, and lick – and in doing so, they absorb far more from the garden than you might think.
+If the soil lacks minerals, then the plants will lack them too.
+And that includes the hay, herbs, and vegetables – exactly where your animals feed.
+I've learned that if you want to promote animal health, you have to start with the soil.

-This connection is particularly evident in the natural cycle of the self-sufficient garden.
+This connection is particularly evident in the natural cycle of a self-sufficient garden.
 Humus-rich, mineral-rich soil not only promotes healthy plants but also creates a stable microbiome that strengthens the entire food chain.
-Anyone who views their garden as a habitat for animals—whether chickens, dogs, or wild bees—automatically begins to think differently about healthy soil, compost, and mineral supplements like zeolite.
-Because that's where your animals' well-being begins: beneath your feet.
+Anyone who sees their garden as a habitat for animals—whether chickens, dogs, or wild bees—automatically begins to think differently about healthy soils, compost, and mineral supplements like zeolite.
+Because the well-being of your animals begins right there: beneath your feet.

 Mineral sources from the garden – what really helps

-I was skeptical for a long time when I first heard about zeolite as a soil and animal aid.
+I was skeptical for a long time when I first heard about zeolite as a soil and animal supplement.
 A rock supposed to improve my garden?
-Sounds esoteric, I thought.
-But then I started mixing BODENKRAFT from Steinkraft into my garden paths, adding some Cleo mineral soil to the compost, and sprinkling it on the stable floor.
-And lo and behold: less odor, more life in the soil, more vital plants—and, above all, more relaxed animals.
-The zeolite not only binds moisture and pollutants, it also enriches silicon, calcium, and magnesium—mineral that your soil otherwise has difficulty providing in a plant-accessible form.
+Sounds like esotericism, I thought.
+But then I started mixing Steinkraft's BODENKRAFT (Soil Power) into my garden paths, adding some Cleo mineral soil to the compost, and sprinkling it on the stable floor.
+And lo and behold: less odor, more life in the soil, more vigorous plants – and above all, more relaxed animals.
+The zeolite not only binds moisture and pollutants, it also enriches the soil with silicon, calcium, and magnesium – minerals that your soil otherwise struggles to provide in a plant-available form.

-In addition to rock flour and zeolite , there are other quiet helpers hiding in the garden.
-Microorganisms, for example, and stinging nettle – full of iron, potassium, and silica.
+Besides rock dust and zeolite, there are other silent helpers hiding in the garden.
+Microorganisms, for example, and nettles – full of iron, potassium, and silica.
 Or yarrow, which has antispasmodic properties and is often instinctively eaten by animals.
-I now deliberately leave these herbs in peripheral areas – for chickens, wild birds, and also for the bees.
-You don't always have to chew everything up for the animals.
-But you can ensure that the right things grow.
+I now deliberately leave these herbs growing in the margins – for chickens, wild birds, and also for the bees.
+You don't always have to spoon-feed the animals everything.
+But you can make sure the right things are growing.

-Another mineral booster is – quite inconspicuously – your own compost.
-If you enrich it with Cleo Mineral Soil or Leonardite , it becomes a true treasure trove for soil life and everything that grows from it.
-And when you return the material to the garden, it creates precisely the cycle that a healthy self-sufficient garden needs.
-What thrives in it not only nourishes you.
-It also strengthens your animals – in a natural, quiet way.
+Another mineral booster – quite unassuming – is your own compost.
+Enriching it with Cleo mineral soil or leonardite transforms it into a treasure trove for soil life and everything that grows from it.
+And when you return the compost to the garden, it creates the very cycle a healthy, self-sufficient garden needs.
+What thrives in it nourishes not only you, but also your animals – naturally and quietly.

-If you keep animals in your garden—or even if you regularly receive visits from hedgehogs, blackbirds, or cats—you can make a real difference with a few targeted measures.
+If you keep animals in your garden – or even just regularly get visits from hedgehogs, blackbirds, or cats – you can make a real difference with a few targeted measures.
 What made the biggest difference for me?
-I created a small "mineral lick."
-A mixture of dry zeolite , wood ash, and a few handfuls of dried herbs.
-My chickens love it—for sand bathing, beak sharpening, or just standing in it.
-And anyone with pets quickly realizes: animals know what's good for them.
+I created a small "mineral licking area."
+It's a mixture of dry zeolite , wood ash, and a few handfuls of dried herbs.
+My chickens love it – for dust bathing, beak sharpening, or simply standing in it.
+And anyone who has pets quickly realizes: animals know what's good for them.

-You can also deliberately incorporate mineral-rich plants into your forage plantings.
-I regularly sprinkle some Cleo Mineral Soil or Leonardite into the potting soil when planting fodder beets, Jerusalem artichokes, or comfrey.
+You can also deliberately incorporate mineral-rich plants when planting fodder crops.
+I regularly sprinkle some Cleo mineral soil or leonardite into the planting soil when I plant fodder beets, Jerusalem artichokes, or comfrey.
 This not only increases the mineral content of the plants but also supports soil life.
-Especially if you regularly feed animals fresh food from the garden—whether it's rabbits, quails, or goats—this is a small change with a big impact.
-And it saves on expensive supplemental feed.
+Especially if you regularly give animals fresh food from the garden—whether rabbits, quail, or goats—this is a small change with a big impact.
+And it saves on expensive supplementary feed.

-Take a moment to consciously observe your animals.
-Are they licking the soil?
-Do they deliberately pluck certain leaves?
-Do they avoid other places?
-This isn't a coincidence.
-Animals have a sense of need—and of healing.
-If you understand your garden as an open system in which soil, plants, and animals communicate with each other, you'll care for it completely differently.
-And sometimes it's enough to simply spread the compost in the right place—and nature does the rest.
+Take some time to consciously observe your animals.
+Do they lick the soil?
+Do they selectively pluck certain leaves?
+Do they avoid other areas?
+This isn't by chance.
+Animals have a sense of need – and of healing.
+If you understand your garden as an open system where soil, plants, and animals communicate with each other, you'll care for it in a completely different way.
+And sometimes, simply spreading the compost in the right place is enough – and nature will do the rest.

-At some point, I stopped seeing the garden solely as a growing area.
-Today, I see it as an organism—a cycle of soil, plants, animals, and humans.
-When I sprinkle zeolite into the soil or mix compost with Cleo mineral soil , I no longer just think of large tomatoes.
-I think of the quiet smacking of a hedgehog under the elderberry bush.
-The contented scratching of the chickens.
-And yes, sometimes, I also think of the question of what we all really need—to grow, to live, to be healthy.
+At some point, I stopped seeing the garden merely as a place to grow things.
+For me, it's now an organism – a cycle of soil, plants, animals, and humans.
+When I sprinkle zeolite into the soil or mix compost with Cleo mineral soil , I'm no longer just thinking about big tomatoes.
+I think about the soft smacking of a hedgehog under the elderberry bush.
+About the contented scratching of the chickens.
+And yes, sometimes I also think about what we all really need – to grow, to live, to be healthy.

-If you want to do something good for animals, you don't have to build an entire hay lab.
+If you want to do something good for animals, you don't have to set up a whole haymaking laboratory.
 Just start with the soil.
-Give what lies beneath the earth the strength it needs – and you'll see it come alive again above.
-I hope you take some thoughts and ideas from this text with you to your own garden.
+Give what lies beneath the earth back the strength it needs – and you'll see how it comes alive again above ground.
+I hope you'll take some thoughts and ideas from this text with you into your own garden.

 And if you'd like, tell me: What do you do to keep your animals healthy through your garden?
 Feel free to write it in the comments!